 The school nutrition program is operated on a nonprofit basis.
 Actual cash balances shall be maintained in accordance with state/federal regulation, as appropriate.

-Food Service/School Nutrition Program Director/Manager Report

-Each year, the District/area Food Service/School Nutrition Program Director/Manager shall assess the school nutrition program and issue a written report to parents, the Board, and school-based decision making councils by a date specified by the Superintendent/designee.
-The annual report shall include requirements specified by state and federal regulations.

 Meal Charges

 All parents shall be provided the written meal charge policy at the beginning of each school year or upon enrollment in the District for students transferring in mid-year.
 In addition, parents shall be advised of the available payment systems and meal prices.